Blog

 Model B: Autonomous Reps

-Now, the other extreme: give reps a ZoomInfo seat and a Chrome extension stack.
+Now, the other extreme: give reps a ZoomInfo seat and a stack of Chrome extensions.

 Let them hunt.